Skip to content

 Did you know, people who increase their intake of vegetables and fruit also report increased life satisfaction, happiness and wellbeing?
 Aim for five serves of vegetables a day (1 serve = ½ cup cooked or 1 cup salad) and try to have a bigger variety of veggies each week.
 And sorry, but potato cooked different ways (mash, wedges and baked) is still only potato (nice try!).

 Instead, try to eat a rainbow.
 “No single food contains all the nutrients we need to keep our bodies finely tuned,” Clare explains.
-“If you can eat a bigger variety of vegetables, as opposed to only two to three types a week, you get more of the phytonutrients that help to keep your body healthy.”
+“When you eat a bigger variety of vegetables, as opposed to only two or three types a week, you get more of the phytonutrients that help to keep your body healthy.”

 3. Try new foods (even if you hated them as a child!)

 How many times do you avoid foods just because you think you don’t like them?
-If you thought something tasted gross when you were six, that doesn’t mean you won’t like it now.
+Something you thought tasted gross when you were six years old could be your new favourite food, especially if you cook it in a new way.

-Clare explains that as we get older, our taste buds become less sensitive, so flavours that used to be too strong could taste completely different now.
-Repeated exposure also helps you get used to them.
-The next time you’re at the supermarket, pop a few veggies you haven’t eaten since you were a child in your trolley – you might surprise yourself.
+Clare explains that as we get older, our taste buds also become less sensitive, so flavours that used to be overwhelming could taste completely different now.
+Repeated exposure also helps you learn to like them.
+The next time you’re at the supermarket, pop a few veggies you haven’t eaten for a while into your trolley or check out NMNT recipes for a new twist on classic recipes.

 Learn how to up your intake of healthy foods on a budget